emmett-framework/emmett/docs/quickstart.md

 > – OK, fine.
 But, what if I want a conditional argument for my function?

-Just write the URL using the regex notation:
+Just write the URL putting the conditional part between parenthesis and a question mark at the end:

 ```python
 @app.route("/profile(/<int:user_id>)?")